 To minimize the use of compute, storage and network resources, you can use the replica from backup option.
 You can use this option in both on-site and off-site replication scenarios.

-When you perform remote replication from backup, Veeam Backup & Replication does not address hosts and storage in the production environment to read VM data.
-As a source of data, it uses a backup chain that already exists on the backup repository.
-As a result, you do not need to create a VM snapshot for replication and transport the same data twice.
-You retrieve VM data only during the backup job.
+When you perform replication from backup, Veeam Backup & Replication does not address hosts and storage in the production environment to read VM data.
+As a source of data, Veeam Backup & Replication uses a backup chain that already exists in a backup repository.
+As a result, Veeam Backup & Replication creates only one snapshot and transfers VM data only once.
+Veeam Backup & Replication retrieves VM data only while a backup or backup copy job is running.
 The replication job re-uses retrieved data to build VM replica restore points.

-- Replica seeding uses the backup file only during the first run of a replication job.
+- Replica seeding uses a backup file only during the first run of a replication job.
 To further build VM replica restore points, the replication job addresses the production environment and reads VM data from the source storage.

-Limitations for Remote Replica from Backup
+Requirements and Limitations for Replica from Backup